j-ac/EmuText/README.md

 #### Option 1: Using the Github Release (Windows Only)
 1. Download the Github Release (right hand side of the Github Page), and extract the contents.
 1. Download the [BizHawk](https://github.com/TASEmulators/BizHawk/releases) emulator.
-1. *Reccomended:* To launch all components simultaneously with a script, follow the short instructions in *Windows-One-Click-Run-Example.bat* and skip steps 4 - 6.
+1. *Reccomended:* To launch all components simultaneously with a script, follow the short instructions in `Release-Windows-One-Click-Run-Example.bat` and skip steps 4 - 6.
 1. Open your desired rom in Bizhawk, and run `BizHawk_text_dump.lua` found in `game_resources\GAME_TITLE` by drag-and-dropping it into the Bizhawk window.
 1. Launch EmuLiveText.exe and enter the directory to your game's resource folder eg `game_resources\Pokemon_Blue_JP`
 1. Open EmuText.html